 Since the 1990's, QUNO has worked on trade and development issues with the primary goal of promoting a fair and equitable trade negotiating process, focusing in particular on Intellectual Property, Migration of Labour Providers, and Agriculture Trade & Investment.
-Our Sustainable & Just Economic Systems programme will continue work on trade issue.
+Our Sustainable & Just Economic Systems programme continues work on trade issues.

 IDPs are people forced to flee their homes but who remain within their country's borders.
 QUNO was one of the pioneers in gaining international attention for internally displaced persons.

 This work aimed to promote informed, balanced and thoughtful discussion about what agricultural systems are best suited to different circumstances and needs.